-CONGENITAL SYPHILIS
+3. CONGENITAL SYPHILIS

 Disease epidemiology Who must notify Clinical case definition (Suspected case) Probable case definition Confirmed case definition A condition affecting an infant or child (< 2 years) whose mother had untreated or inadequately treated syphilis.
 Early Congenital Syphilis: may present anytime in infancy or early childhood (< 2 years).
-An infected infant may be asymptomatic at birth and develop signs 4-8 weeks after birth. ✓ Health care practitioner (nurse or doctor receiving the laboratory result) syphilis serology AND without adequate syph of 2.4 million units of intramuscular benzathin OR [2] A live birth, stillbirth or child aged <2 with laboratory evidence of syphilis infection.
-The following constitutes acceptable laboratory evidence of syphilis infection.
-The following constitutes acceptable laboratory evidence or skin lesion mater. • Demonstration by dark-field microscomplacenta, nasal discharge or skin lesion mater. • Treponema pallidum PCR positive on umineonate or stillborn infant. • Analysis of cerebrospinal fluid (CSF) is count or protein; • Infant with a reactive non-treponem. • Infant with a reactive non-treponem reactive ≥6 months after delivery; • Infant with a reactive non-treponem born to a mother with positive or unknown services. an 20 weeks of gestation or >500 g (including stillbirth ilis treatment.
-Adequate maternal treatment is define benzylpenicillin at least 30 days prior to delivery. years born to a woman with positive syphilis serolog (regardless of the timing or adequacy of maternal trace opy or fluorescent antibody detection of Treponema ial or autopsy material of a neonate or stillborn infantial or autopsy material of a neonate or skin lesion must reactive for Venereal Disease Research Laboratory (all (RPR) serology titre fourfold or more than that of the lall (RPR) serology titre < fourfold more than that of the lall serology test (RPR or VDRL) of any titre AND any of y or with unknown serostatus, and eatment). pallidum in the umbilical cord, t; laterial or autops material of a laterial or autops material or autops material of a laterial or autops material or autops mat [3] A live birth, stillbirth or child aged <2 year s born to a woman with positive syphilis serology or viction (regardless of the timing or adequacy of materna
+An infected infant may be asymptomatic at birth and develop signs 4-8 weeks after birth. ✓ Health care practitioner (nurse or doctor receiving the laboratory result) [1] A live birth or fetal death at more syphilis serology AND without adequate stoof 2.4 million units of intramuscular benzator of syphilis infect.
+The following constitutes acceptable labor of the following constitutes acceptable labor.
+Demonstration by dark-field microplacenta, nasal discharge or skin lesion mate.
+Treponema pallidum PCR positive on neonate or stillborn infant.
+Analysis of cerebrospinal fluid (CS count or protein; Infant with a reactive non-trepon reactive ≥6 months after delivery; Infant with a reactive non-trepon born to a mother with positive or unknow.
+Any stillborn infant with a reactive for the active fo oscopy or fluorescent antibody detection of Trep aterial or autopsy material of a neonate or stillbo umbilical cord, placenta, nasal discharge or skin (F) is reactive for Venereal Disease Research Labo emal (RPR) serology titre fourfold or more than the emal (RPR) serology titre < fourfold more than the emal serology test (RPR or VDRL) of any titre AN serology or with unknown serostatus, and dernal treatment). bonema pallidum in the umbilical cord, rn infant; lesion material or autops material of a bratory (VDRL) test, or elevated CSF cell that of the mother; hat of the mother but that remains D any of the clinical signs listed below al syphilis case (i.e. a syphilitic stillbirth).